JetBrains/qodana-cli/README.md

 If report directory is not specified, the latest report will be fetched from the default linter results location.

+Supply the qodana project token by declaring the `QODANA_TOKEN` environment variable

-If you are using other Qodana Cloud instance than https://qodana.cloud/, override it with declaring `ENDPOINT` environment variable.
+If you are using other Qodana Cloud instance than https://qodana.cloud/, override it with declaring `QODANA_ENDPOINT` environment variable.

 ```shell
 qodana send [flags]